JuliaArrays/MosaicViews.jl/README.md

  4  4  4
 ```

-Alternatively `A` is also allowed to have four dimensions.
+Alternatively, `A` is also allowed to have four dimensions.
 More
 concretely, if `size(A)` is `(2,3,4,5)`, then the resulting size
 will be `(2*4,3*5)` which is `(8,15)`.
 For the sake of brevity
 here is a slightly smaller example: